microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 ![](./images/50_results.png)

 Progress!
-We have successfully returned results from DocumentDB.
+We have successfully returned results from Azure Cosmos DB.

 ## Scenario 2

 From now on, we will be working directly in the web browser.

-In this scenario we will introduce the SQL-like syntax of DocumentDB and show how we can use it to manipulate our results.
+In this scenario we will introduce the DocumentDB SQL syntax and show how we can use it to manipulate our results.

 The dataset we are querying is a live stream of tweets from twitter with hashtags relating to //build/.